-Does it really matter how much television people watch or how many video games they play?
+Does it matter how much television people watch or how many video games they play?
 Are there any negative effects of technology on children?
-Is technology intrinsically bad or do adverse consequences come from device overuse?
+Is technology intrinsically bad, or do adverse consequences come from device overuse?
 Should we all be chucking our Google devices and Apple watches?
-In this article, we’ll be arguing the impact of technology overuse can cause some unforeseen consequences which extend into our latter lives…but, we’ll also be arguing technology is just a tool and therefore it can be used for either good or evil.
+In this article, we’ll be arguing the impact of technology overuse can cause some unforeseen consequences which extend into our later lives…but we’ll also be arguing technology is just a tool.
+Therefore it can be used for either good or evil.

 Contents of this page: